Xt-Editor/Xt-Editor-Xt-Core/doc/markdown/CONCEPTS.md

 A window is a view *into* a buffer.

-It can be used from different 'viewports' of xtensis (We'll come to that.), and split multiple times.
+It can be used from different 'viewports' of Xt (We'll come to that.), and split multiple times.